Are you dealing with a personal financial crisis …one that seems there’s no way out of?

 If you’re facing a personal financial crisis because bad decisions and poor planning suddenly caught up with you, hitting rock bottom can actually become the catalyst for getting started on the path to financial freedom.

-It depends how you handle it.
+It depends on how you handle it.
 If you do what you can to scrape through but don’t actually change your financial habits, you could end up in exactly the same situation.

 Or, you can use rock bottom to say enough is enough, I’m going to do everything I can to change my financial destiny!
+Even if it isn’t rock bottom, just a little tighter than it was a few months ago, this process is still worth it.

-Read books, take courses, listen to podcasts, basically learn as much as possible about money management.
+Read books, take courses, listen to podcasts, and basically learn as much as possible about money management.
 You can’t change the past but self-education is the key to a completely different financial future.

-Imagine yourself in 12 months from now if you decide to take massive action to improve EVERY aspect of your financial life.
+Imagine yourself 12 months from now if you decide to take massive action to improve EVERY aspect of your financial life.
 How different things could be a year from now!

 Consider downsizing the house and car